BastelPichi/compatibility/brightway.md

 ![Finding COM Port](res/bwflasher_port_2.png)

 > Note: If you don't see your adapter, you may need to install drivers for your specific USB adapter model.

+On Mac: See above "Finding the COM port on the Mac"

 ### Dashboard Cable Pinout
 ![Dashboard Cable Pinout](res/dash_cable_pinout.png)